-The First-Year Writing Program at Western Michigan University advocates culturally relevant pedagogy: Any writing assigned in the program must demonstrate a critical awareness and connection to the direct lived experiences of our students.
+The First-Year Writing (FYW) Program at Western Michigan University advocates culturally relevant pedagogy: Any writing assigned in the program must demonstrate a critical awareness and connection to the direct lived experiences of our students.
 More specifically, instructors who teach ENG 1050 are encouraged to meet students where they are by encouraging students to draw from personal experiences and heuristics as inventive spaces for making sense of writing composed, produced, and analyzed within different contexts and writing situations.

 Course texts further encourage students to explore the relationships between the genres in which writing is composed, and the ways in which arguments, beliefs, and philosophies are constructed in a society comprised of people from varied cultural and ethnic heritages and backgrounds.
-With the genre studies approach, students also produce different genres of writing and investigate the decisions that various readers and writers make when reading and composing in these genres.
+Moreover, students are encouraged to examine these arguments, beliefs, and philosophies and how they vary across cultural contexts beyond the United States.
+With the genre studies approach, students investigate the decisions that various readers and writers from varied cultural, national, and political landscapes make when reading and composing in these genres.

 And, finally, the genre studies approach provides students with opportunities to compose texts using different technological platforms in ways that enhance writing processes, analytical skills, and creativity.
 These enhancements may potentially support students’ life-long learning goals.